History of Columbia University: Expansion and Madison Avenue campus (1857–1896)

 Bird's eye view of Columbia College in 1894, from 49th St facing north, drawn by Kyes & Woodbury.

-In 1857, the College moved from Park Place to a primarily Gothic Revival campus on 49th Street and Madison Avenue, at the former site of the New York Institute for the Instruction of the Deaf and Dumb, where it remained for the next fifty years.
+In 1857, the College moved from Park Place to a primarily Gothic Revival campus on 49th Street and Madison Avenue, at the former site of the New York Institute for the Instruction of the Deaf and Dumb, where it remained for the next forty years.
 It was "a one-square block campus: from 49th to 50th Street and from Madison Avenue to Fourth (now Park)."
 The College operated in the former Institute until growth forced it to erect additional buildings.
 Nothing is left of the College at that location, though some artifacts have been preserved.

 While the new location was described as a "delightful one" with "a beautiful lawn slope from the college down to 49th street" it also was in a part of the city very much still under construction.
 Most unfortunately, "the ends of rows of coffins filled with the bones of the unknown dead, are still to be seen protruding from the bank of earth left by the cutting through of the 4th Avenue" along the east side of campus.

 The transition to the new campus coincided with a new outlook for the college; during the 1857 commencement, College President Charles King proclaimed Columbia "a university".
 During the last half of the nineteenth century, under the leadership of President F.A.P.
 Barnard, the institution rapidly assumed the shape of a true modern university.
 Columbia Law School was founded in 1858, and in 1864 the School of Mines, the country's first such institution and the precursor to today's Fu Foundation School of Engineering and Applied Science, was established.
 The Graduate Faculties in Political Science, Philosophy, and Pure Science awarded its first PhD in 1875.
-Barnard College for women, established by the eponymous Columbia president, was established in 1889; the Columbia University College of Physicians and Surgeons came under the aegis of the University in 1891, followed by Teachers College, Columbia University in 1893.
+Barnard College for women was established by the eponymous Columbia president in 1889; the Columbia University College of Physicians and Surgeons came under the aegis of the University in 1891, followed by Teachers College, Columbia University in 1893.

 Among the new buildings constructed in this location, were Hamilton Hall (1879) as well as buildings for the School of Mines (1880-1884) and a combined building for the Library and the Law School.

 This period also witnessed the inauguration of Columbia's participation in intercollegiate sports, with the creation of the baseball team in 1867, the organization of the football team in 1870, and the creation of a crew team by 1873.
 The first intercollegiate Columbia football game was a 6–3 loss to Rutgers.
 The Columbia Daily Spectator began publication during this period as well, in 1877.